ASFHyP3/hyp3-metadata-templates/README.md

 # HyP3 Metadata Templates

+---
+## NOTICE: This repository is archived!

+We've archived this repository and merged it into the [hyp3-gamma](https://github.com/ASFHyP3/hyp3-gamma) plugin.
+Currently, only the hyp3-gamma plugin is leveraging this package and updating metadata GAMMA based products is needlessly slowed down.
+If and when we have non-GAMMA based plugins that could leverage this package, we *may* revive this package, or a core subset therein.

+---

 Package for generating HyP3 products' metadata.

 The goal is for each process to have a README text file, which gives an overview